 Carriage House Inn, Aiken

-Talk to the animals: Take a short drive and see zebras, camels, antelope, water buffalo, emu, llamas and even an African Watusi at Eudora Farms Drive-Thru Safari.
+Talk to the animals: Take a short drive and see zebras, camels, antelope, water buffalo, emu, llamas and even an African Watusi at Eudora Wildlife Safari Park.
 Concessions available or bring a picnic.

-Snag an artistic masterpiece or rare book: Local artists rent gallery space at Art & Soul of Aiken to exhibit and sell their creations.
-Stained glass, paintings, pottery, jewelry and more are among the many kinds of “high, creative” art you will find.
-Bibliophiles won’t want to miss Caroliniana Rare Books, specializing in antiquarian and collectible books.
+Snag a rare book: Bibliophiles won’t want to miss Caroliniana Rare Books, specializing in antiquarian and collectible books.
 You’ll find antiques and primitives, too.

 Casa Bella: Cozy old house-turned-restaurant serving Italian delicacies such as arancini, chicken rollatini, marsala, piccata, parmigiana, scampi and other classic pasta dishes.
 Romantic courtyard dining, too.